Current Numbers and Distribution

 Thanks to strict protection by government authorities in India and Nepal, the greater one-horned, or Indian, rhino has rebounded from fewer than 100 individuals to more than 3,600 today.

-And, beginning in 2009, IRF and our Indian Rhino Vision 2020 partners worked together to establish a new rhino population in Assam’s Manas National Park.
-A total of 21 animals have been born in the park since 2012, and in February 2020, two more rhinos were translocated from Kaziranga NP to Manas, bringing the population to 43 animals.
+Beginning in 2005, IRF and our Indian Rhino Vision 2020 partners worked together to establish a new rhino population in Assam’s Manas National Park.
+A total of 21 animals have been born in the park since 2012, and in February 2020, two more rhinos were translocated from Kaziranga NP to Manas, bringing the population to 41 animals and growing.

 - The greater one-horned rhino lives in northern India and southern Nepal, in riverine (floodplain) grasslands and adjacent woodland.